Saturday, 30 October 2021

 After the American Revolution, a new generation of British politicians hoped to tighten and centralise control over Britain’s remaining colonies.

 No. Britain decided that colonies should be self-governing as far as possible.
 However, during the Napoleonic Wars, it became obvious that the West Indian colonies could not defend themselves.
-In particular, Blacks in the West India Regiments had to be defended against Colonial Courts.
+Moreover, Blacks in the West India Regiments had to be defended against Colonial Courts.

 Finally, after the Haitian Revolution, the threat of a successful rebellion overthrowing slavery made the prospect of a slow, managed transition to freedom appealing.